 All applications must be accompanied by a completed Supervisor Evaluation and a copy of the applicant’s resume and/or job descriptions.
 Evaluations can be submitted under confidential cover if desired.

 It is recommended that all applicants maintain a personal file for their records.
 This file should contain copies of all of the following documents: the completed application, all past and current training-related transcripts, diplomas, and certificates, and a record of hours worked both in education and training and in work experience.
 The CCPC performs periodic checks of those certifications which require continual training or minimum hours worked.

-Once approved as a CNM your certification will be aligned with your CSNM membership renewal date of April 1st.
-Both annual renewal fees and the required CE’s will be submitted to CSNM and forwarded to CCPC Global.
+Once approved as a CNM, your certification will be aligned and added to your CSNM membership renewal on April 1st.
+Both annual renewal fees and the required 16 CE’s will be reviewed by CSNM and forwarded to CCPC Global.